Stuck in a Moment You Can't Get Out Of: Release

 "Stuck in a Moment You Can't Get Out Of" was released in the UK on 29 January 2001, in Japan on 7 February, in Australia on 12 February, in the United States on 6 August, and in Canada on 30 October.
+The song peaked at No. 1 on the Billboard Adult Alternative Airplay chart.

 Live performances

 The song was performed at every show on the Elevation Tour in 2001.
 The song was not played again until the third leg on the Vertigo Tour in 2005 in an acoustic form by Bono and The Edge.
 The full band electric version was revived for the sixth leg of the Vertigo Tour in 2006.
+The song was performed at the Rock and Roll Hall of Fame with Mick Jagger in 2009.
 The song was performed on the U2 360° Tour, again in an acoustic form by Bono and The Edge.
 The song was played five times on the 2015 Innocence + Experience Tour.
 These performances were by the full band and featured The Edge on the piano.
 The song was not performed on the Experience + Innocence Tour in 2018, but was played during many promotional shows for the Songs of Experience album.
 It made two appearances on The Joshua Tree Tour 2019.
 Both performances were in Sydney and were dedicated to Michael Hutchence.